csml-rpi/FoamGPT/README.md

 ```

 ## CUDA Data
-You may run into an issue with your GPU(s) running our of memory.
+You may run into an issue with your GPU(s) running out of memory.
 If so you can make the following changes in finetune/fineing_script.py:

 ### Change bloat16 to float16
 See Using bfloat16 vs float16 Section above